Man Watching online class with kid in background

 HIV 102 History of Civilization (3 credits)

 Beginning with an examination of the founding of the United States and its Constitution as contrasted with the French Revolution and its ramifications, this course traces the emergence of the modern world.
-Students will learn the importance of the philosophies and current geopolitical trends that have helped to shape modern history.
+Students learn the philosophies and current geopolitical trends that have helped to shape modern history.

 Term Availability: Fall, Spring, Summer